facebookresearch/pytorch_GAN_zoo/README.md

 ## (beta) StyleGAN

-To run styleGAN, use the model name StyleGAN when running train.py.
-Besides, when running style GAN you can use the pre-computed configurations for celeba and celebaHQ.
+To run StyleGAN, use the model name StyleGAN when running train.py.
+Besides,to run StyleGAN you can use the pre-computed configurations for celeba and celebaHQ.
 For example:

 ```
 python train.py StyleGAN -c config_celebaHQ.json --restart -n style_gan_celeba